concept-not-found/patcom/README.md

   function maybe<T>(expected: T): Matcher<T | undefined>
   ```

   An [`IteratorMatcher`](#core-concept) that consumes an element in the array if it matches `expected`, otherwise does nothing.
 The unmatched element can be consumed by the next matcher.
-Similar to regular expression `?` operator.
+Similar to the regular expression `?` operator.
   <details>
   <summary>Example</summary>